 Driving down the infamous Transfăgărășan road, Romania’s second highest mountain pass known for it’s twists and turns with sports car enthusiasts, the rain was starting to come down.
 This is a really remote location, and I did not want to chance getting lost in the mountains and would rather be as prepared as possible.
 I had watched some YouTube videos of others who had made the journey to get an idea of what the road might look like leading to the castle.
 I knew it was near a hydroelectric plant so I kept an eye out for that.
-As we came around a bend, I saw the hydroelectric plant up ahead and knew I was getting close.
+As I came around a bend, I saw the hydroelectric plant up ahead and knew I was getting close.
 There was a parking lot to a hotel on the left side of the road.
-We pulled in.
+I pulled in.
 The rain was coming down really hard now and it was starting to thunder and lightening.
 But, where is the castle?
-I know we are so close, it has to be right here!
-Just then, I turned by head around, and as if beaming lights with the sound of “Hallelujah” were playing, there it was!
+I know I am so close, it has to be right here!
+Just then, I turned by head around, and as if beaming lights with sound were playing, there it was!
 My first view of the castle!
 Sitting strong and alone on the mountain top with the rain pouring down and the thunderous clap of lightening, it was a magical moment I will never forget.
 There in front of me lie a 500 year old citadel that housed Vlad Tepes III!
 In the morning, I would make the trek to the top.

 When morning came, I felt refreshed and ready to climb to the citadel.
 The base is located next to the hotel, just a little ways past the parking lot.
 There is a sign that marks that you have arrived at Poenari Castle.
 Once you walk through there, you will see a very small wooden building which is a tiny gift shop and then the stairs that will begin your trek.